-During Rebecca MacRae's BA in Ancient History at the University of Reading, she developed multi-faceted professional skills that led to valued and varied roles at the British Museum and within the charity sector.
+During Rebecca MacRae's undergraduate studies, she developed multi-faceted professional skills that led to valued and varied roles at the British Museum and within the charity sector.

 Watching the Horrible Histories series as a child sparked Rebecca's love for history and classical civilisation.
 This spark led to Rebecca's determination to study Ancient History and History at the University of Reading, where the wide choice and flexibility of modules fired her enthusiasm.

 Rebecca credits this freedom of choice with the success and enjoyment she found in her degree:

 "The course at Reading was perfect because it offered a wide range of topics in both of my subjects – I studied modules such as medieval women, ancient Rome and late antique Egypt."